Waqar-Khattak/Fake-News-Detection-Using-Machine-Learning/README.md

 # Fake News Detection Using Machine Learning

-An NLP classification project that predicts whether a news article is real or fake using the WELFake dataset and three machine-learning models.
+A Machine Learning & NLP classification project that predicts whether a news article is real or fake using the WELFake dataset and three machine-learning models.

 ## Project Overview